POLICIES AND PROCEDURES

 E. Online Classifieds

 Market Partners may not use online classifieds (including Craigslist) to list, sell or retail specific MONAT products or product bundles.
 Market Partners may use online classifieds (including Craigslist) for prospecting, recruiting, sponsoring and informing the public about the MONAT business opportunity, provided that MONAT-approved templates/images are used.
 These templates will identify the Market Partner as an Independent MONAT Market Partner.
-If a link or URL is provided, it must link to the Market Partner’s Replicated Website.
+If a link or URL is provided, it must link to the Market Partner’s Replicated Website or the corporate website.

 Market Partners may place banner advertisements on a website provided the Market Partner uses MONAT-approved templates and images.
 All banner advertisements must link to a Market Partner’s Replicated Website.
 Market Partners may not use blind ads (ads that do not disclose the identity of the Company) or web pages that make product or income claims that are ultimately associated with MONAT products or the MONAT opportunity.